nixos-asia/website/en/tutorial/nixos-install.md

 This short tutorial will walk you through the steps necessary to install #[[nixos]], enable [[flakes]] while tracking the resulting configuration in a [[git]] repository.

+>[!info] Target audience
+> You have worked with other Linux distributions before, but are interested in switching to [[nixos]] as your primary operating system and require a quick start guide.

 {#install}
 ## Install NixOS